heremaps/here-sdk-examples/README.md

 - **HelloMap**: Shows the classic 'Hello World'.
 - **HelloMapWithStoryboard**: Shows the classic 'Hello World' using a Storyboard (iOS only).
-- **HelloMapAndroidAuto**: Shows how to integrate Android Auto into the _HelloMap_ app to show a map on an in-car head unit display.
-(Android only) Exclusively available for the _Explore Edition_ and the _Navigate Edition_.
+- **HelloMapAndroidAuto**: Shows how to integrate Android Auto into the _HelloMap_ app to show a map on an in-car head unit display (Android only).
+Exclusively available for the _Explore Edition_ and the _Navigate Edition_.
-- **HelloMapCarPlay**: Shows how CarPlay can be integrated into the _HelloMap_ app to display a map on an in-car head unit display. (iOS only) Exclusively available for the _Explore Edition_ and the _Navigate Edition_.
+- **HelloMapCarPlay**: Shows how CarPlay can be integrated into the _HelloMap_ app to display a map on an in-car head unit display (iOS only).
+Exclusively available for the _Explore Edition_ and the _Navigate Edition_.
 - **Camera**: Shows how to change the target and the target anchor point and how to move to another location using custom map animations.
 - **CameraKeyframeTracks**: Shows how to do custom camera animations with keyframe tracks.
 - **CustomMapStyles**: Shows how to load custom map schemes made with the _HERE Style Editor_.
 Exclusively available for the _Explore Edition_ and the _Navigate Edition_.